 Showing posts with label Math.
 Show all posts

-How to Do Ternary or Trinary, Base 3 Numbering System Conversions Tutorial and Examples
+How to Do Ternary or Trinary, Base 3 Numbering System Conversions Lesson / Tutorial Examples

 If you understand the everyday decimal (base 10) number system, then you already understand the ternary, base 3 counting and numbering system.
 You just don’t know you know yet.
 The complete lesson immediately follows the short semantics note about "ternary" versus "trinary".